Ekoi people: Arts

 The Ekoi culture is known for mastering the art of sculpture.
 The complexity of its art is a hint to the complexity of the Ekoi people's organization.
 Their masks are unique because unlike most traditional African masks, the Ekoi masks are fairly realistic.
 In the Ekoi's approach to make 2-sided masks, the darker side represented the male force, and the whiter side the female force.
-The wooden masks were often covered with strips of animal skin (similar to the Leopard Society's use of human skin on masks), and worn during rituals or erected on top of totems.
+The wooden masks were often covered with strips of animal skin or human skin.
+The realism aspect is further pushed with shiny eyes and sometimes including human hair.
+The teeth can be carved with wood like the rest of the sculpture or different materials like wood or cane are used.

 Body-painting and poetry are also critical to men, as they are seen simultaneously as warriors and artists.
-Though war has been largely uncommon in Ekoi history, except for the German-Ekoi War between 1899-1904.
+Though war has been largely uncommon in Ekoi history, except for the German-Ekoi War between 1899–1904.